ReggieVW/ChatBuddy/README.md

 python visual_emotion_training.py
  </code>

-## Face Sentiment Analysis – Webcam
+## Face Emotion Detection – Webcam

 The implementation of our model on a webcam:
 1) Take each frame of the video image by image (using OpenCV).